-A few years ago in my quilting studio I taught what I called my “TOM”/Technique of the Month class.
+A few years ago I taught what I called my “TOM”/Technique of the Month class in my quilting studio.
 I had great fun planning out 12 blocks that would incorporate 12 different basic quilting techniques and designing blocks to showcase them.
 I wanted participants to build confidence in their quilt making skills and have a beautiful sampler quilt to showcase their accomplishments.
 Here’s my finished TOM Quilt:

-I feel like I’ve joined in their “TOM” class, and hope to pick up new skills/techniques to add to quilter’s tool box.
+It felt like I’d joined their “TOM” class, and I hoped to pick up new skills/techniques to add to my quilter’s tool box.

-Even before the first block’s information was released, many participants were sharing on the Facebook page dedicated to this challenge how they’d bought a “layer cake” (to non-quilters, that is a stack of 10” squares of a variety of coordinating fabrics) to give them fabrics from which to choose for this challenge.
+Even before the first block’s information was released, many participants shared on the Facebook page dedicated to this challenge that they’d bought a “layer cake” (to non-quilters, that is a stack of 10” squares of a variety of coordinating fabrics) to give them fabrics from which to choose for this challenge.

 I considered that option, but decided, instead, to further challenge myself to draw from my ‘stash’ of Civil War and similar reproduction-like/antique-looking fabrics, mind you I had no idea what kind of blocks we’d be challenged to make.